Soccer-Serie A match delayed minutes before kickoff amid calls for league suspension

 ROME, March 8 (Reuters) - Italian football was plunged into a state of chaos and confusion on Sunday when the kickoff to a Serie A match between Parma and SPAL faced a last-minute delay following a call from Italy’s Minister for Sport to suspend the league during the coronavirus outbreak.

-The game at the Stadio Ennio Tardini was set to be the first closed-doors match to be played since the Italian government ordered that all games are played in empty stadiums until April 3 in a bid to control the spread of the disease.
+The game at the Stadio Ennio Tardini was set to be the first closed-doors match since the Italian government ordered that all games are played in empty stadiums until April 3 in a bid to control the spread of the disease.

-Yet Minister for Sport Vincenzo Spadafora asked the national soccer association (FIGC) to stop top division Serie A matches after the government ordered a lockdown of large parts of the north of the country, backing a plea for suspension made by the head of the players’ union Damiano Tommasi on Saturday.
+Yet Minister for Sport Vincenzo Spadafora asked the national soccer association (FIGC) to stop top division Serie A matches after the government ordered a lockdown of large parts of the north of the country, backing a plea for suspension made by Damiano Tommasi, head of the players’ union (AIC), on Saturday.

 Spadafora posted on his Facebook account that players, fans and referees should not be put at risk at a time when authorities were asking citizens to make “huge sacrifices” to battle the outbreak.

-The comments caused confusion in Parma, where the players were in the tunnel ready to start the match, scheduled for 1130 GMT.
+The situation caused confusion in Parma, where the players were in the tunnel ready to start the match, scheduled for 1130 GMT.

 The players were then called back into the dressing room by the referees as they awaited a decision on whether the game would go ahead or not.